 1| Rewards that Renew Your Body and Brain

-When tasks, if physically or mentally demanding, regularly take time to renew your mind and body.
+When tasks are physically or mentally demanding, take time to renew your mind and body.

 These types of rewards can be anything that recharges you.
 Go for a walk, do stretches, taking a short break and read or work on a hobby, talk with a friend or co-worker for 10 min.